 There are two different options that you can use when installing a truck lift.
-You can either do it yourself for less or hire someone to ensure that the job gets done right.
+You can either do it yourself or hire a professional.

-Hiring someone experienced may actually cost less in the long run.
-This is because if you decide to try to do it yourself, you may end up damaging your vehicle, incur higher costs, or experience unforeseen costs.
-Each of these methods has its own perks and estimated costs.
+Although doing the install yourself sounds like the less expensive route, hiring someone experienced may actually cost less in the long run.
+This is because if you decide to try the install yourself, you may end up damaging your vehicle, thus incurring higher and unforeseen costs.

-Getting your lift removed at a body shop can cost just as much as installation since you’ll probably need to order the stock components.
+If you get your lift removed at a body shop, know that the removal can cost just as much as installation since you’ll probably need to order the stock components.

 If your truck is still under warranty and you want to maintain that covered status, it is important to consult the owner’s manual and the dealership prior to making any vehicle mods.
 Some warranties can be voided by any after market work while others may remain in effect depending on the type of mod and whether it was a DIY job or was done by a professional.